-When we work with excel we see so many situations which are peculiar in nature and one of those situations is searching for the particular text in the cell.
+When we work with excel we see so many situations that are peculiar in nature and one of those situations is searching for the particular text in the cell.
 The first thing comes to mind when we say we want to search for a particular text in the worksheet is the “Find & Replace” method in excel and that is the most popular one too.
 But Ctrl + F can find you the text you are looking for but cannot go beyond that, let’s say if the cell contains the certain words you may want the result in the next cell as “TRUE” or else FALSE.
 So Ctrl + F stops there.

 Here we will take you through the formulas which can search for the particular text in the cell value and arrive at the result.

 Which Formula Can Tell Us A Cell Contains Specific Text?